-UnionAID supports working people, organising together and advocating for better work and a better world.
+UnionAID supports working people, organising together and advocating for better work for a better world.

 - Regular updates about our partner organisations

 - Early invitations to events including the Peter Conway Memorial Lecture

 - An annual tax receipt that you can use to claim back 33.33% of your donation from IRD

 - Our projects are identified and implemented by grassroots partner organisations who understand the context and needs of the communities they are a part of.

 - You are supporting democratic, worker-led organisations that empower working people to improve their work and livelihoods through collective action.

 - Our partners work to grow the capacity and skills of their communities so that the work they do can have sustainable, long lasting impacts,

 - Most of our administration costs are met by supporting NZ unions, meaning more of your donation makes its way directly to working people in Asia and the Pacific.

 Join our Action Committee